avizway1/avinash/README.md

 # avinash
-my first repo in github
-This is a edit performing in local device
 THis is an edit performed by User 2
+THis is an edit from User 3